filipdanic/blogfolio/src/source/_posts/how-to-read-and-navigate-new-codebase.md

 - track scope stack, and
 - access values/methods in scope.

 It is not uncommon to have several tools that handle these instead of an all-in-one solution.
 Obviously, this depends on the language, the surrounding ecosystem, and tooling.
+(For example, you might use specialized tools like the [React Inspector](https://github.com/xyc/react-inspector) and [Redux DevTools.](https://github.com/reduxjs/redux-devtools))

 ### Time Travel